-After nearly 10 years, Unalaska has taken one of the final steps in making the Unalaska Marine Center a reality -- finding financing for the $44 million dock renovation.
+After nearly 10 years, Unalaska has taken one of the final steps in making the new Unalaska Marine Center a reality -- finding financing for the $44 million dock renovation.

 Mayor Frank Kelty pushed the project forward at Tuesday's City Council meeting, after councilors split over whether to partner with the Alaska Bond Bank Authority.

 Kelty broke the tie and voted to authorize the sale of city bonds worth $35 million, which will be shopped to investors for startup cash.

 That money will help replace two aging docks and resurface the entire dock face.
 The goal is to create more flat, usable space for handling cargo safely.

 “I look at dock positions three and four and the situation with the wooden T-dock, and I’m not going say it’ll fall in tomorrow.
 But if one major ship slams into it, we could have a major failure,” said Kelty.

 The renovation should take two years, but Unalaska will be paying back investors for 25 years.
 City officials said they expect to make annual payments of $2.3 million, assuming an interest rate around four percent.

 During public comments, Gene Makarin of American President Lines (APL) expressed concern about the project.

 Makarin said new docks will encourage the city to compete against private shipping companies like APL and Matson, which could hurt the island’s overall economy.
 He’s also worried port revenue isn’t high enough for Unalaska to break even after construction.